Exabyte-io/documentation/docs/properties/data/overview.md

 ## Primitive Schema Types

-Primitive schema types are defined as parent schemas that are used for constructing the JSON representations of materials properties.
-Primitive types are abstract and do not have physical meaning, but can hold the properties data.
+In addition to the default primitive types for JSON Schemas, we construct additional types types used for constructing the representations of numeric properties specifically.
+Primitive types are abstract and do not have physical meaning, but can hold the data.
 We provide a list of available primitive schema types [in this page](primitive.md).

 ## List of Schemas

-[In this section](list.md), we offer a full list of schemas and example representations relevant for properties, which constitute a subset of those available under the general [Exabyte Data Convention](../../data-structured/convention.md).
+[In this section](list.md), we offer a full list of schemas and examples relevant for properties.

 ## Links

 1. [JSON Schema Core Documentation, Website](https://json-schema.org/latest/json-schema-core.html)
 2. [JSON Schema Validation Documentation, Website](https://json-schema.org/latest/json-schema-validation.html)